TedTschopp/tschopp.net/_posts/2013-11-27-html5-javascript-version-of-of-windows.md

 date: 2013-11-27T14:34:55+00:00
 author: Ted Tschopp
 excerpt: |
-  What you are seeing is... ...an HTML5 / JavaScript version of Windows 7 running in the cloud... ...they launch Photoshop and then... ...a 3D game using the Unreal tournament engine... ...Autodesk 3D Studio, the tool used to make the Transformers Movies, running in Firefox using just using HTML5 and JavaScript.
+  What you are seeing is an HTML5 / JavaScript version of Windows 7 running in the cloud they launch Photoshop and then a 3D game using the Unreal tournament engine Sutodesk 3D Studio, the tool used to make the Transformers Movies, running in Firefox using just using HTML5 and JavaScript.

   Let that sink in for a moment.
 layout: post